Tank District: Demographics

-At the time of the 2017 census the district had a population of 427,044, of which 218,883 were males and 208,131 females.
-Rural population was 379,980 (88.98%) while the urban population was 47,064 (11.02%).
-The literacy rate was 40.98% - the male literacy rate was 59.98% while the female literacy rate was 21.35%.
-503 people in the district were from religious minorities.
+Population

+As of the 2023 census, Tank district has 70,563 households and a population of 470,293.
+The district has a sex ratio of 105.63 males to 100 females and a literacy rate of 40.67%: 56.89% for males and 23.18% for females.
+162,761 (34.61% of the surveyed population) are under 10 years of age.
+49,172 (10.46%) live in urban areas.

+Religion

+Languages

-At the time of the 2017 census, 81.87% of the population spoke Pashto and 16.05% Saraiki as their first language.
+At the time of the 2023 census, 83.32% of the population spoke Pashto and 16.30% Saraiki as their first language.

-People make their livelihood by farming, smuggling, falcon catching, migration for employment to the Persian Gulf, or by ownership of shops and businesses in Tank.
+People make their livelihood by farming, falcon catching, migration for employment to the Persian Gulf, or through businesses in Tank.

 "Jirga" means council.
 These are the religious circles and a group of people that decide the fate of the dwellers and rule the people by their sets of laws and principles.

 Tourism

 Shrines

 The Shrine of Pir Sabir Shah Baba is one of the most visited places in the city.
-A number of devotees from the city and adjacent districts including Bannu, Lakki and Dera Ismail Khan visiting this Shrine.
-The three-day Urs of Pir Sabir Shah Baba annually organized from June 2 to June 5.
-Earlier, the Urs was considered to be one of the big festival of the city and a large number of people attending the Urs.
-The Shrine Custodian still distribute foods among people visiting the Shrine and Halwa (Traditional Sweet) given on every Wednesday.
-Socond popular Shrine is Mama Pir Ziarat which is located near Umar Adda and a number of devotees visiting the Shrine of Mama Pir.
-The Urs of Mama Pir also organized annually.
+A number of devotees from the city and adjacent districts including Bannu, Lakki and Dera Ismail Khan visit this shrine.
+The three-day Urs of Pir Sabir Shah Baba is annually organized from June 2 to June 5.
+Earlier, the Urs was considered to be one of the big festivals of the city and a large number of people attended the Urs.
+The Shrine Custodian still distribute foods among people visiting the shrine and Halwa (a traditional sweet) is usually given on every Wednesday.
+Second popular shrine in the Tank region is the Mama Pir Ziarat which is located near Umar Adda and a number of devotees visit the shrine of Mama Pir.
+The Urs of Mama Pir is also organized annually.

 Nawab Qilla

 Nawab Qilla is a mud fort built most probably by Nawab Katal Khan with views over an area of more than two hundred Kanals of land.
-The Qilla is situated at one corner of Tank city and that is the imaginary line-dividing Tank in to upper and lower part.
+The Qilla is situated at one corner of the Tank city and that is the imaginary line-dividing Tank into upper and lower part.
 The mud walls are several feet high approximately equal to a modern-day three-story building.
 Huge trunks of trees can be seen poking out from the walls of Qilla.
 These were used to give strength and stability to the mud walls.
-There were four huge Burgs at each corner of the Qilla with several intervening pickets at regular distance all around.
+There were four huge burgs at each corner of the Qilla with several intervening pickets at regular distance all around.
 The four main burgs were used as an entrance for armed men who could move around and reach guard posts from within the Qilla without being seen from outside.
 The Qilla had three gigantic gates.
 The diameter or thickness of the wall from the top was initially equal to so that a Tanga (Horse Cart) could easily move over it.
-The residence of NAWAB Sohib was in the center of Qilla.
+The residence of the Nawab Sahib was in the center of Qilla.